-Sharon F. Lean is Associate Professor and Graduate Director in the Department of Political Science.
+Sharon F. Lean is an associate professor in the Department of Political Science.
 She joined the department in 2005.
 Her research interests include elections and election monitoring; democratization and democratic consolidation; and civil society and the power of non-state actors in international and domestic politics.
 She teaches undergraduate courses on Latin American politics, democracy and international organizations.
 At the graduate level, she teaches the Advanced Seminar in Comparative Politics and Comparative Politics of the Developing World.

 She is the author of Civil Society and Electoral Accountability in Latin America (Palgrave Macmillan, 2012) and editor of Promoting Democracy in the Americas (Johns Hopkins University Press, 2007).
 Dr. Lean has received numerous grants and awards for her research and teaching.
 She recently completed work on a USAID grant on the topic of "Strengthening Women's Civic and Political Participation."
 With Dr. Liz Faue (PI) in the Department of History she is a recipient of an onoing NEH Next Generation Humanities Ph.D.
 Planning Grant.
 This grant is designed to strengthen doctoral education in the humanities and promote the integration of the humanities in the public sphere.
 In 2013 Dr. Lean received a Fulbright Scholars Award to spend a semester in residence at the Colegio de México conducting research on autonomous public agencies and democratic governance.
 She is the recipient of Wayne State's 2016 Outstanding Graduate Director Award as well as the 2011 President's Award for Excellent in Teaching.